This article is the 1st part (and introduction) to a 9 part series on Universal Restoration vs Eternal Torment (hell).

 But God is also merciful.

-He rightly punishes sin in His creation, and His justice is an expression of His goodness.
-But so is His mercy.
-Mercy and Justice met perfectly at the cross.
-God’s wrath was abated, our sins cleansed, and through Jesus’ blood we can have peace with God once more.
+He rightly punishes sin in His creation, and His justice is just as much an expression of His goodness as His mercy is.
+Mercy and justice met perfectly at the cross.
+Through Jesus’ blood our sin was cleansed and so we can have peace with God once more.

 But only through Jesus’ blood.